Marino House: Other structures

 Various follies and pieces of classical and neoclassical artwork were scattered throughout the house and grounds.
+The house itself was said to have included an Egyptian Room.

-Most notable among these were the Casino at Marino which is the only one still standing today.
+Most notable among these was the Casino at Marino which is the only one still standing today and is a national monument.

 Other follies includes a Gothic Room or temple sometimes referred to as Rosamond's Bower, with stained glass windows and fretted mouldings, constructed at the same time as the casino, as well as the Gothic seat and the Hermitage.

 The original Georgian entrance gate pillars (1770) designed by Sir William Chambers and Giovanni Battista Cipriani were relocated to Griffith Avenue and are still in existence today.

+Croydon Park House was also located close to Marino House on the site of present day Croydon Park Avenue.
+The house was demolished in 1926 and social housing was built on the site.
+The house was the home of Charles Lucas, a friend and physician to Lord Charlemont.
+It has also been mentioned by Mary Delany of nearby Delville House in her letters as owned by a Mrs Donnellan.

+James Larkin with the Irish Citizen Army outside of Croydon Park House in Marino in 1914.